(207) 200-3057 [email protected]

 • Discuss and present a framework to put this understanding into action in the workplace

-Story Circles | 2 Hours (In person or remote)
+UNESCO Story Circles for Intercultural Learning | 2 Hours (In person or remote)

 Storytelling is something that goes back to the literal beginning of humanity…and for good reason.
 It connects us to each other and helps us make sense of the world around us, often through sharing the wisdom of lived experience.
 In today’s world, and in the context of interculturally informed DEI work, storytelling is one of the few strategies that is effective for intercultural competency development across every Developmental Orientation, as determined by the Intercultural Development Inventory (IDI).